 IV.
-Theme: Language Development
+Language Development

 Overview: Language is the cornerstone of literacy and learning.
 It is with and through language that students learn; think; and express information, ideas, perspectives, and questions.
-The strands of the ELA/literacy standards - Reading, Writing, Speaking and Listening, and Language - all have language at the core, as do the parts of the ELD standards - Interacting in Meaningful Ways, Learning About How English Works, and Using Foundational Literacy Skills.
+The strands of the ELA/literacy standards-Reading, Writing, Speaking and Listening, and Language-all have language at the core, as do the parts of the ELD standards-Interacting in Meaningful Ways, Learning About How English Works, and Using Foundational Literacy Skills.
 Students enrich their language as they read, write, speak, and listen; interact with one another and learn about language; and engage with rich content in all disciplines.
 The foundational skills provide access to written language.
-[FW, pp. 78-83; DLSG, p.
-261-262]
+[FW, pp. 78-83; DLSG, pp. 261-62]

-Consistent with the organization of the ELA/ELD Framework, three components of Language Development are included as Essential Literacy Content to Be Addressed in Teacher Preparation: General; Vocabulary; and Grammatical Understandings/Syntax.
+Consistent with the organization of the ELA/ELD Framework, three components of Language Development are included as important literacy content for teacher preparation: General; Vocabulary; and Grammatical Understandings/Syntax.